P15223971/fluentd-template/README.md

  ## How to use this script: ##

- 1. Set the folder structure as desired, and ensure the directory mappings are up to date in `main.go`
+ 1. Set the folder structure as desired, and ensure the directory mappings are up to date in `scripts/main.go`

- 2. Write the `.yaml` configurations for the logs you need to ingest
+ 2. Write the `.yaml` configurations to `scripts/template-configs/`

- 3. Run `main.go` to generate the fluentd `.conf` files
+ 3. Run `scripts/main.go` to generate the fluentd `.conf` files

+ By default, `.conf` files will be generated in the `log-configs/fluentd-config/` directory
  ___

- ## Breakdown of config file ##
+ ## YAML Cheat Sheet ##

  ```
  # All placeholders are marked in the format: {PLACEHOLDER}